nicolaszwaja/nicolaszwaja/README.md

 ### hi there 👋
-i have just started the adventure with uploading my work to github so this profile and my repositories are still mising a lot of my work
+i have just started the adventure with uploading my work to github so this profile and my repositories are still missing a lot of my work
 ***uploading in progress***

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nicolaszwaja)](https://github.com/nicolaszwaja/github-readme-stats)